What is an SEO agency

 An SEO agency should not do only SEO

-"SEO agency" is a practical label, but it undersells what the work actually involves.
-Yes, it covers organic positioning on Google and similar engines — the design, execution, and ongoing management of strategies to improve where your site appears.
-But ranking keywords is a narrow way to describe it.
+"SEO agency" is a handy label, but it sells the work short.
+It does cover organic positioning on Google and similar engines: the design, the execution and the day-to-day management of strategies that improve where your site shows up.
+Even so, calling it "ranking keywords" misses most of what's involved.

-The agencies that consistently deliver results spend as much time understanding the client's business as they do analyzing search data.
-Consumer behavior, competitive landscape, market dynamics, how the business model actually generates revenue — all of that shapes what an effective SEO strategy looks like.
-Without that context, you're optimizing for metrics instead of outcomes.
+The agencies that deliver results year after year spend as much time getting to know the client's business as they do digging into search data.
+Consumer behavior, the competitive landscape, how the market moves, the way the business model actually brings in money: all of it feeds into what an effective SEO strategy ends up looking like.
+Strip that context away and you're optimizing for metrics rather than for outcomes.

 Main SEO services offered by an SEO agency